pivotal/docs-tap/getting-started.md

 In the situation when the platform operator is expecting to verify signatures stored in a private registry, it is required to configure a service account with all the secrets for those private registries.
-There is a set of requirements for this service account:
+This service account:

-* It must be created in the `image-policy-system` namespace
+* Must be created in the `image-policy-system` namespace

-* It must be called `registry-credentials`
+* Must be called `registry-credentials`

 * All secrets for accessing private registries must be added to the `imagePullSecrets` section of the service account